The 31 best items to resell for profit in 2026

 Buyers consistently shop for vintage clothing because trends from the 90s and 2000s keep cycling through TikTok and Instagram.
 Y2K pieces often bring high prices on eBay, Depop, and Facebook Marketplace.
 New resellers can source profitable items at thrift stores with minimal upfront costs.

-Low-rise flare jeans (e.g., True Religion, Abercrombie 2000s)
+1. Low-rise flare jeans (e.g., True Religion, Abercrombie 2000s)

-Vintage graphic tees (band and movie)
+2. Vintage graphic tees (bands and movies)

-Slip dresses or baby tees (Delia's, Wet Seal, Betsey Johnson)
+3. Slip dresses or baby tees (Delia's, Wet Seal, Betsey Johnson)

 Y2K mall brands generate strong resale value among Gen Z consumers, recreating 90s aesthetics.
 This younger demographic prefers to purchase brands like Delia's and Wet Seal pieces on platforms like Depop.